Dashboard Phase 3 Module 1: B2C vs B2B

 Here’s something I really want you to hear: almost nobody stays on one path forever.
 The women I know who are earning the most in sales have moved across paths as their skills and life circumstances changed.
 Your first path is a starting point, not a life sentence.

-A woman I know started in insurance sales (B2C), closing policies over the phone from her kitchen.
-After 18 months, she had killer closing skills and a track record of hitting quota.
-She used that to land a B2B SaaS role with a $65K base plus commission.
+A woman I know started in an entry-level W2 B2B SDR role, cold-calling businesses from her home office.
+After 18 months, she had real closing skills and a quota track record.
+She used that to land a senior B2B Account Executive role at $65K base plus commission.
 Within a year she was at $110K total comp.
-The B2C experience gave her the reps, the rejection tolerance, and the proof she needed.
-B2B gave her the stability and the bigger deals.
+The W2 start gave her the reps, the rejection tolerance, and the proof she needed.
+The promotion gave her the stability and the bigger deals.

 B2B to 1099: The freedom play.